 Legal Entity Identifier number is now mandatory for different types of entities, including Private Limited, Public Limited, LLP, Partnership, and Proprietorship, whose total exposure is more than ₹50 crore as per the guidelines regulated by RBI.

 LEI number for an organization

-Whether it be NGO, Trust or Society, if you have an exposure of ₹5 crore and above, you need to have an LEI number.
-As per RBI guidelines, it will be mandatory for all entities, and organizations to have a Legal Entity Identifier number if they have a total exposure of ₹5 crore and above.
+Whether it be NGO, Trust or Society, if you have an exposure of ₹5 crore and above, you need to have an LEI code.
+As per RBI guidelines, it will be mandatory for all entities and organizations to have a Legal Entity Identifier number if they have a total exposure of ₹5 crore and above.